 Help make plans for our Freiburg/Konstanz Precinct!

-Join us for our first Konstanz get-together at the home of chapter member Dana Rufolo, who has been so kind to offer it as a meeting place.
+Join us again in Konstanz for a political get-together at the home of chapter member Dana Rufolo who happily offers it as a meeting place.

-We have much to discuss in this turbulent time, and look forward to a fun and productive afternoon!
+We look forward to a fun and productive afternoon!
 RSVP to receive the address location.

 Do you like this page?